-While motorcycle riding has increased, many attributing it partly to higher gas prices and a fallen economy, the increase in deaths does not match the increase in motorcycle registrations.
-While fatalities more than doubled from 1997 to 2011, the amount of registrations has not.
-Many of these accidents are caused by negligence of other drivers on the road, taking the lives of thousands of motorcyclists.Cause Of Chicago Motorcycle Fatality Accidents
+While motorcycle riding has increased, many attributing it partly to higher gas prices and a fallen economy, the increase in deaths does not match the rise in motorcycle registrations.
+While fatalities more than doubled from 1997 to 2011, the number of registrations has not.
+Many of these accidents are caused by the negligence of other drivers on the road, taking the lives of thousands of motorcyclists.

 Since the majority of motorcycle fatalities involve two vehicles, the National Traffic Highway Safety Administration conducted a study on the causation of these multiple vehicle motorcycle accidents.
-Some of the statistics that they gleaned from the study include:
+Some of the statistics that they gleaned from the survey include:

 - 90% of motorcycle operators and 85% of passengers on motorcycles that were killed while riding were in accidents involving a motorcycle and a passenger vehicle.